rtelaku/WifiBTApp/README.md

 Compatible with version 9 and lower.

-An App which detects available wifi and bluetooth connections nearby.
+An Android app which detects available wifi and bluetooth connections nearby and it lets you connect with it.